mithunb9/ClarityAI/README.md

 #### Additional setup

-You will need to download ffmpeg, to do this, en sure [Homebrew](https://brew.sh/) is installed:
+You will need to download ffmpeg, to do this, ensure [Homebrew](https://brew.sh/) is installed:

 MacOS:
 ```